yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 Notice that the 370G partition is on `nvme1n1`, but its MOUNTPOINT column is empty - meaning that it has not been mounted.
 We should prepare this drive for use by putting a reasonable filesystem on it and mounting it in some well defined location.

-#### Create File System
+#### Create file system

-Create xfs file system on those device(s).
+Create xfs file system on those devices.
 The filesystem on the drives do not have to be XFS.
 It could be ext4 also, for instance.
 But we have primarily tested with xfs.

 You can run this command on each node OR use the sample loop below.